circuitikz/circuitikz/README.md

 * Romano Giannetti (romano.giannetti@gmail.com)

 -------------
+Copyright 2018-2020 by Romano Giannetti
+Copyright 2015-2020 by Stefan Lindner
+Copyright 2013-2020 by Stefan Erhardt
-Copyright 2007-19 by Massimo Redaelli
+Copyright 2007-2020 by Massimo Redaelli

 This file may be distributed and/or modified